HARRY1POTER/Car-Rental/README.md

 Seamless integration with backend services for a complete application experience (not included in this repository).

+PWA implementation for enhanced user experience.

 # How to Use:

 Clone this repository to your local machine.

-Install dependencies using npm install.
+Install dependencies using `npm install`.

-Run the development server using npm run dev.
+Run the development server using `npm run dev`.

 Access the landing page in your browser at http://localhost:3000.